 In the context of food waste, both overconsumption and overproduction lead to discarded or unused food, causing environmental, economic, and social consequences.
 As we’ll see below, overconsumption and overproduction are deeply intertwined, with consumer behavior leading to surplus food waste.

-Marketing strategies also play a big role in how people perceive food, leading to large amounts of food waste at the household and retailer levels.
-For example, food waste in restaurants is often due to large portion sizes or deals that encourage consumers to buy more than necessary.
+- Marketing Tactics: Food waste in restaurants is often due to large portion sizes or deals that encourage consumers to buy more than necessary.
 Food waste in supermarkets, on the other hand, is due to strategic marketing techniques such as promotions, bulk discounts, and overstocking shelves with visually appealing displays.

 Overproduction is driven by the attempt to meet perceived customer demand, making it a serious issue in the food industry.
 To cater to changing consumer preferences, food producers and retailers often produce more than is required to improve customer satisfaction, leading to surplus food waste.